mcdsebastiano/MediaStrim/README.md

 - Custom playlists.
 - Draggable, mini-player allows simultaneous watching & browsing.
 - Saved timestamp location and watch history to pick up where you last left.

-#### Options
-- FontAwesome API key to replace the default Unicode icons.
-- OMDB API key to display cover art for your folders.
+- OMDB API to display cover art for your folders.

-Optional variables can be found in `js/init.js`
+set the OMDB variable in `js/init.js`

 ---